 Do women's probiotics work in the gut?

-As we see a growing number of probiotics on the market which specifically target women, we start to hear this question more and more: can these probiotics also help to support gut health, or are their benefits limited to the urinary tract and vagina?
+As we see a growing number of probiotics on the market which specifically target women, we start to hear this question more and more: can these probiotics also help to support gut health (read more over in the Probiotics Learning Lab), or are their benefits limited to the urinary tract and vagina?

 How do women's probiotics work?

 These specific probiotic strains travel through the digestive system, and into the vagina where they are proven to colonise after one week of supplementation.
 Once colonised they are then thought to produce H²O² and lactic acid.
 Lowering the pH and creating a more acidic environment discourages the growth of pathogenic bacteria and promotes an environment where beneficial bacteria can flourish.

 Due to the differences in anatomy and a lack of research using male subjects, it is not known whether these bacteria would have any benefits to men suffering from similar conditions.
 The anecdotal evidence (there have been some men report positive feedback) is extremely interesting but until there is more credible evidence available, for cases of genito-urinary symptoms in men, you might consider a different approach using products with strains such as Lactobacillus acidophilus NCFM® and Saccharomyces boulardii.
 These strains are selected and known for gut health and work primarily on the intestinal tract, though the theory is that many genito-urinary infections can be caused by bacteria that originate and translocate from the gut.
 It is worth noting that this is true for both sexes, and so we would ideally suggest that both women and men look at supporting intestinal health in cases of urinary tract infections.